Dr. Ralph is currently only accepting new clients for testing and evaluations. She cannot take on new clients for

 The parent-child relationship can often suffer when kids have trouble following basic rules in the home or act out aggressively.
 When kids are not motivated to change their behavior, we often find working with parents is the most effective way to bring about necessary change.

-Research on treatment for children with disruptive behavior has shown that parents are a crucial part of the therapy process.
+Research on treatment for children with oppositional defiant behavior has shown that parents need to be an integral part of the therapy process.
 With expert guidance, parents can learn how to structure the home environment and manage the child’s behavior in the moment.
-Furthermore, she works closely with parents to identify the obstacles that keep them from experiencing more satisfying relationships with their child.
+The therapy process involves working closely with parents to identify the obstacles that keep them from experiencing more satisfying relationships with their child.